tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ The wearer of these deerskin moccasins is astoundingly fleet of foot.
 Out of combat, you can run as fast as a horse, and with similar endurance.
 In combat, you may activate the shoes to take a bonus move action in a round.

 **Quirk:** Easily startled.

 ---

+#### Silken Slippers

+Quick Action

+_Recharge 16+:_ Scuttle or leap someplace nearby you would not normally be able to (across a pit, up a high wall, etc.).
+This power is not teleportation, so you can’t pass through solid objects and you still could suffer opportunity attacks if you don’t disengage.

+**Quirk:** Loves spiders.

+---